freeCodeCamp/guide/pages/docs/certificates-guide/ditch-custom-css-for-bootstrap/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Ditch Custom CSS for Bootstrap"
+title: "Ditch Custom CSS for Bootstrap"
+parent: "certificates-guide"
 ---

 We can clean up our code and make our Cat Photo App look more conventional by using Bootstrap's built-in styles instead of the custom styles we created earlier.